johnsonm/discourse-site-rearranger/README.md

 to the specified different parent category specifically for holding the hidden categories.

-If you use this method, it will probably be the first method called.
+If you use this method, it will probably be the first method called, unless you actually want to have different hidden categories for different categories being hidden.

 ### describe